sh4r10/jsx-renderer/README.md

 ![A look at the renderer](assets/jsx-render.png)

-The left half of the page is the `#root`contianer where the output from the render function is appened.
+The left half of the page is the `#root`container where the output from the render function is appened.
 The right half is the `#tree`container, this container logs out the output from the `hyper` function as JSON to provide a clearer picture of what is happening behind the scenes.

 ## Contribution